post-hero-img

 See… Your Google ranking should be fine just as long as you keep your users interested, engaged, and breezing along through your website (this includes even the error pages) the way they anticipate.
 If you break these basic guidelines, your favorite search engine will make you pay for it.

-Many major websites realize this and go that extra mile to design and customize their respective 404 pages to reflect the website thematically and to keep their users engaged, while providing a handy safety line to guide them back to the site’s up-and-running content.
+Many major websites realize this and go the extra mile to design and customize their respective 404 pages to reflect the website thematically, keep users engaged, and provide a handy safety line to guide them back to the site’s up-and-running content.

 What Should a 404 Page Include?

-Now that you understand how a fantastic 404 error page may improve both your visitors’ user experience and your website’s SEO rating, it’s time to design the ideal 404 error page.
+Now that you understand how a fantastic 404 error page may improve both your visitor’s user experience and your website’s SEO rating, it’s time to design the ideal 404 error page.
 Let’s transform this potentially bad experience into a positive one by directing your users back to your gorgeous website and the appropriate material they were looking for!
-Here’s handy list of must haves on your custom 404 page.
+Here’s a handy list of must-haves on your custom 404 page.

 Search Bar

-Most believe that adding a search bar to the websites main page is good enough.
-They often overlook the importence and value of making a search bar available on a websites 404 page.
+Most believe that adding a search bar to the website’s main page is good enough.
+They often overlook the importance and value of making a search bar available on a website’s 404 page.

 Error Message